 Plum sake, Moon cake, Thai watermelon and Plum stone

-(by this point we were running a little tight on time, so the front of house team kindly brought these all out together – that plum stone was simply inspired!)
+(by this point we are running a little tight on time, so the front of house team kindly bring these all out together – that plum stone is simply inspired!)

-( I loved how this was presented – a perfect finale)
+( I love how this is presented – a perfect finale)

 - I honestly would like to applaud the Chefs but also the Front of House team.
 Every single course was explained in minute detail, and a real passion for the concept was presented by all.
 If I have to provide any constructive criticism, service could have just been a little more personable, for example asking where we had come from, how we had heard about the restaurant, etc – but to be fair I am nitpicking!